 A final thought on Podcasting

+Well, now you know how to start a podcast with no audience.
 Podcasting is emerging as a new way to communicate with the audience replacing radio giving more options and diverse content.
 Its market is continuously growing and can be a good source of earnings providing multiple revenue streams.

-If you are passionate about speaking or sharing your experience, ideas, and looking forward to starting a podcast, do it right away.
+If you are passionate about speaking or sharing your experience, and ideas, and looking forward to starting a podcast, do it right away.
 It will take a while to get an audience and turn it into a revenue source.
 And always stay motivated and learn from other podcasters.
 As Bennet (Guardian) says,

 “Podcasts are additive to the relationship with the audience; people listen to podcasts when their hands and eyes are busy.’’